Applications for Faculty visitorships are considered by the Faculty Board through the Planning and Resources Committee.

 Academics from other institutions are eligible to apply for Faculty visitorships.
 Graduate students wishing to visit the University should apply as Recognised Students.

 Visitors coming to the University from outside the UK/Ireland are required to enter the UK under an immigration category appropriate for their intended activity.
 For more information please see here and do discuss early in the planning stage with your Faculty sponsor.

 Visitors should provide a CV along with a statement indicating:

 - any ongoing collaborations or associations with existing Faculty members.

-Visitors should also seek a statement of support from a Faculty postholder (associate professor or statutory professor) detailing the collaborative activities to be undertaken during the course of the visit.
-This should be emailed separately to firstname.lastname@example.org.
+Visitors need a Faculty postholder (associate professor or statutory professor) to sponsor them.
+The sponsor will provide a statement of support detailing the collaborative activities to be undertaken during the course of the visit.

 The Faculty Planning and Resources Committee considers applications for visitorships and makes recommendations to the Board.
 Assessment criteria include: